lumaier/coredns/plugin/bloomsec_nsec5/README.md

-# bloomsec
+# bloomsec_nsec5

 ## Name

-*bloomsec* - adds DNSSEC records and Bloom filter TXT records to zone files.
+*bloomsec_nsec5* - adds DNSSEC NSEC5 records and Bloom filter TXT records to zone files.

 ## Description

-The *bloomsec* plugin is used to add a Bloom filter encoding the zone's data and to sign (see RFC 6781) zones.
+The *bloomsec_nsec5* plugin is used to add a Bloom filter encoding the zone's data and to sign (see RFC 6781) zones.
 In this process TXT resource records containing chunks of the Bloom filter and DNSSEC resource records are added.
 The signatures that sign the resource records sets have an expiration date, this means the signing process must be repeated before this expiration data is reached.
 Otherwise the zone's data will go BAD (RFC 4035, Section 5.5).
 The *sign* plugin takes care of this.

-Only NSEC is supported, *bloomsec* does *not* support NSEC3.
+Only NSEC5 is supported, *bloomsec_nsec5* does support any other mechanism.

-*bloomsec* works in conjunction with the *bloomfile* plugins; this plugin **creates** the Bloom filter and **signs** the zones files, and *bloomfile* **serve** the zones *data*.
+*bloomsec_nsec5* works in conjunction with the *bloomfile_nsec5* plugins; this plugin **creates** the Bloom filter and **signs** the zones files, and *bloomfile_nsec5* **serve** the zones *data*.

 For this plugin to work at least one Common Signing Key, (see coredns-keygen(1)) is needed.
 This key (or keys) will be used to sign the entire zone. *bloomsec* does *not* support the ZSK/KSK split, nor will it do key or algorithm rollovers - it just signs.
+Additionally a VRF public key pair is hardcoded into a file which is used by the zone authority **and** the name server.

-*bloomsec* will:
+*bloomsec_nsec5* will:
  * Create a Bloom filter encoding all the domain names for which the zone is authoritative.
 Furthermore, it chunks it into equally sized chunks and puts the into TXT resource records.

  *  (Re)-sign the zone with the CSK(s) when: